Requirements

 Application difficulties: If you are having difficulty completing your online application due to connectivity issues resulting from an emergency disaster such as a wildfire or hurricane, please contact [email protected].
 An application extension may be granted in certain circumstances.

 Prerequisite courses: For prerequisite courses that are in progress at the time of application submission, unofficial transcripts may be uploaded to your application.
-However, if you are offered admission to the School of Nursing, an official transcript is required no later than Sept.
-6, 2023.
+However, if you are offered admission to the School of Nursing, an official transcript must be received prior to registration for fall classes.

 Applications will not be considered complete until all educational institutions listed have corresponding transcripts uploaded or mailed.